Image source: Amazon

 Ease of Use

-This is a basic, easy to use package designed for the beginner piano player and student.
+This is a basic, easy-to-use package designed for the beginner piano player and student.

 Sound & Connectivity